xValentim/vector-search-bert-based/README.md

 ### Entrepreneur

-Spoking with a journalism-focused startup and presented the proof of concept (POC) to them.
-They validated it, aiming for the recommendation system to function as an aid tool for journalists to produce more content daily.
-In short, they needed this tool, connected with their existing automated content production system, to both classify and provide a broader context window for the tool to generate content by reusing its own older database.

-Additionally, it’s worth mentioning that both the classification (added in the Research stage) and the fine-tuning of the BERT model were well-received as products for the business context of the journalism startup.
+I spoke with a journalism-focused startup and presented a proof of concept (POC) that they validated, expressing interest in two specific services they currently lack:

+1. A **news classifier** to automate the process of categorizing articles, which is currently done manually by one or two interns.
+This automation would alleviate a key pain point for them, as the manual process is both time-consuming and labor-intensive.
+The interest shown by the startup underscores the value of this feature, as it addresses a clear operational need.

+2. A **search mechanism** to identify previous, related articles that could provide contextual support for the content being produced.
+Although they already have an automated content production system, this tool would enable the system to pull from existing material, offering a broader contextual window and facilitating content reuse.

+Both the classifier and the search functionality were well-received and seen as effective solutions aligned with the startup’s business goals, potentially enhancing their content production efficiency significantly.

 ### Deployment